howardchan2630/lessons/jan28_hw.md

 You homework is to start working on a brag sheet for later showing to potential employers.

-## On your own, github create your own repo
+## On your own github, create your own repo

 - Go to your github account
 - in the upper right-hand corner of the page there is a "+" sign